Wazir Ali: First class cricket

 Wazir was educated at Aligarh Muslim University.
 He made his first-class debut, aged 19, for Muslims against Sikhs at Lawrence Gardens (now Bagh-e-Jinnah), Lahore in the 1922-23 Lahore Tournament.

 For most of his first class career he played for Southern Punjab in the Ranji Trophy and Muslims in the Bombay Pentangular.
 His unbeaten 222 in the 1938/39 Ranji final against Bengal was then the highest in the tournament.
-Bengal had earlier been all out for 222, but Southern Punjab still ended up in the losing side.
+Bengal had earlier been all out for 222, but Southern Punjab still ended up in the losing team.
 His career best score of 268 not out for Indian University Occasionals in 1935 was the highest score in Indian first class cricket.
 Both records were beaten by Vijay Hazare's undefeated 316 in 1939/40.

 As a cricketing figure, Wazir Ali was second only to C.K.
 Nayudu among his contemporary Indian cricketers but he apparently resented it having to play second fiddle to Nayudu.
 Nayudu had many rivals and Wazir was often a stalking-horse for them.
 Mihir Bose contrasted the two: "To an extent Nayudu and Wazir Ali were natural rivals.
 Wazir, like Nayudu, was a powerful right-hand bat who could play some very elegant strokes including a charming cover drive, and he was also a more than useful medium-pace change bowler.
 Like Nayudu he played in only seven Tests, all against England, and did not have the opportunity to demonstrate his class or his ability to its full extent.
 What set the two men apart was that Wazir, eight years younger than Nayudu, did not possess the older man's determination and his obsession with the game.
 Nayudu was, undoubtedly the greater cricketer, and he left a deeper impression on the game … Wazir in contrast, died at the age of forty-six after an operation for appendicitis just three years after Pakistan was created, and he had little chance to impose his personality of the post-war game in that country.

 Wazir captained India in two unofficial Tests against an Australian XI in 1935/36.
-Nayudu had captained the side in the first two matches of the series and dropped out of the matches in which Wazir captained the side.
+Nayudu had captained the team in the first two matches of the series and dropped out of the matches in which Wazir captained the team.
 "Wazir went to his grave nursing a deep grievance against Nayudu", though it seems that Nayudu was genuinely unable to play.